PMET-public/module-data-install/README.md

 ### GitHub Remote Via UI
 In the same UI used to upload a zip file, you can also enter a GitHub URL to remotely retrieve the Data Pack.
 Advanced Conditions the same as used by the CLI can be added as needed.
 After the Data Pack is retrieved, a job is created to schedule the import.
 The `magentoese_datainstall.import` consumer will install the Data Pack in the background.
 If you are accessing private repos, a GitHub Personal Access Token will need to be added and included in the Commerce store configuration under *Stores->Configuration->Advanced->System->Data Installer Authorization*.
-It could also be included as part of the Advanced Conditions
+It could also be included as part of the Advanced Conditions.

 ### GraphQL Scheduled
 A GraphQL mutation can be used to mimic the same functionality that the CLI provides.
 This would include installing an existing Data Pack or GitHub Remote.
 Additional queries can also return job status and logging information.
 See the [Data Installer GraphQL ](https://github.com/PMET-public/module-data-install-graphql)module for information